ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 # Latency Considerations {#latency-cons}

 Streaming media latency refers to the "glass-to-glass" time duration, which is the delay between the real-life occurrence of an event and the streamed media being appropriately displayed on an end user's device.
-Note that this is different from the network latency (defined as the time for a packet to cross a network from one end to another end) because it includes video encoding/decoding and buffering time, and for most cases also the ingest to an intermediate service such as a CDN or other video distribution service, rather than a direct connection to an end user.
+Note that this is different from the network latency (defined as the time for a packet to cross a network from one end to another end) because it includes media encoding/decoding and buffering time, and for most cases also the ingest to an intermediate service such as a CDN or other media distribution service, rather than a direct connection to an end user.

 The team working on this document found these rough categories to be useful when considering a streaming media application's latency requirements: